macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • More Gestures

-• Swipe between pages: Off
+• Swipe between pages: Scroll Left or Right with Two Fingers

-• Notification Centre: deactivate
+• Notification Centre: activate

 • Mission Control: Swipe Up with Three Fingers